Greebly1/GoldenAge/ObsidianVault/Documents/Nightjar.md

 Unfortunately, it is hard to help humans, when you look like that.
 Scary.

 **Sexuality** - N/A
 	Due to, several curses, NJ cannot have intercourse.
 She is a virgin and will unfortunately die that way.
-It doesn't really matter though, she can't even get horny, it is not possible.
 This is one of the things she is often envious of normal people.
-However, this does not stop her from having romantic feelings.
+However, this does not stop her from having purely romantic relationships.

 **Goals** - Collect all curses
-	Nightjar's goal is to collect all the curses from the world.
-If she can be the sponge that soaks up the evil from the world she can help the world in this way.
+	Nightjar's goal is to collect and destroy all the curses from the world.
+If she can be the sponge that soaks up the evil.
 It gives her a strange pleasure to gain a curse.
 	As her goal is to help the world, NJ is deeply entrenched in the philosophical thoughts on what curses are, and the nature of them.
 A curse can be so much more than some magic spell.
 A way of thinking, a memory, a feeling, a socioeconomic position, etc.
 	In a sense, NJ embodies the true spirit of a demon-slayer, however she herself is a demon.